UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb-vd.md

 ### Monsters by HD

 Monsters are able to see in complete darkness.
 When converting monsters from other publications, their saving throw and to-hit bonus should be based on the number of HD.
 A monster’s saving throw is found by subtracting it’s HD from 19 (for example, a 2 HD monster has a saving throw of 17).
 A monster has a to-hit bonus equal to its HD.
 HD should be converted to d6.
-Monsters typically deal d6 damage per attack, though particularly dangerous monsters might deal multiple d6 per attack.
+Monsters typically deal d6 damage per attack, though particularly dangerous monsters might deal more.

 | HD | HP | To-Hit Bonus | Saving Throw | XP Awarded |
 |----|----|--------------|--------------|------------|